-When filing paper claims for Consumer-Directed Attendant Care, Form AAS 9559 must be used.
-Billing will be monitored to ensure compliance with the waiver Plan of Care.
-All billing will be reviewed based on the number of units authorized per week.
-Sunday through Saturday.
+NOTE: When filing paper claims for Consumer Directed Attendant Care, Form AAS-9669 must be used.
+Billing will be monitored to ensure compliance with the waiver plan of care.
+All billing will be reviewed based on the number of units authorized per week, Sunday through Saturday.
 When computing units, the provider must bill no more than the number of units authorized per week beginning on Sunday.
 All reviews are conducted based on the number of units billed Sunday through Saturday each week.
 Units billed outside this timeframe and over the number of authorized units are subject to recoupment.

-Regardless of the number of waiver beneficiaries for whom an Attendant Care provider works, no more than 12 hours per day are eligible for reimbursement consideration by the Arkansas Medicald program.
-In addition, if an Attendant Care provider is employed by another waiver beneficiary OR another employer, all hours of employment will be considered when authorizing
+Regardless of the number of waiver participants for whom an Attendant Care provider works, no more than 12 hours per day are eligible for reimbursement consideration by the Arkansas Medicaid program.
+In addition, if an Attendant Care provider is employed by another waiver participant OR another employer, all hours of employment will be considered when authorizing Attendant Care services for a waiver participant.
+No more than a total of 12 hours/day including ALL employment, will be allowed for an Attendant Care provider.